Thiyageshv/RFIDcode/README.md

 python clients.py
 python clientslower.py
 ```
+Make sure port numbers and ip addresses are matched when executed on different systems.
 Access the mobile webiste at http://ip address of server:8000/exit/
 If you ahve the required hardware, follow the correct pin diagrams for the wifi shield and the RFC522 shield using information in  http://www.instructables.com/id/WiFi-RFID-Reader/ or https://www.addicore.com/v/vspfiles/downloadables/Product%20Downloadables/RFID_RC522/RFIDQuickStartGuide.pdf

+Use the rfidwifi.ino code and load it into the arduino.
+Breadboard is necessary for the conenctions since both the ESP82566 and RC522 use a single power source (3.3V).
+Once your arduinos are fully fucntioning follow the above steps except for rfidpass.py.

 For more information regarding the project setup follow
 1. https://www.youtube.com/watch?v=ADa_hrrYCs0 (Hardware explanation)